Austravel have a wide range of channels to cover communication over short to long distances throughout the day and night.

 Austravel East Coast Ch1 Ch2 Ch3 Ch4 Ch5 Ch6 Ch7 Ch8 Ch9 Ch10

-Camp on West Austravel SDR Camp on East Austravel SDR
+West Australian - Austravel SDR East Australia - Austravel SDR

-Sometimes the SDR receiver is not immediately available as it is fully busy with users, particularly around sked times.
-That is four users in the West or up to eight in the East.
-Chances are that someone is already listening to the frequency you want at that time.
-You can piggyback or camp on another user and listen to their frequency selection.
-At this menu you can go in the que for the next available SDR channel slot and using this makes more slots available for all.
+Each SDR receiver offers simultaneous connections for up to 4 and 8 users respectively in West and Eastern Australia.
+Around sked times chances are that someone is already listening to the frequency you want at that time which enables you to piggyback, or camp, on another user and listen to their frequency selection.
+Using the links above you can go in the queue for the next available SDR channel slot and using this makes more slots available for all.
+Please put your name in the USER tab - you can use your fullname, Austravel Selcall or Amateur radio callsign.

 Identification of things you may hear in the HF spectrum.
 (SIGIDWIKI)

-Sadly we compete with many other man made noises.
+Sadly we compete with many other man made noises such as over-the-horizon radar.

 West Coast SDR: Marine 4.125Mhz Marine 6.215Mhz Marine 8.291Mhz